How Grocery Stores Can Reduce Internal Theft and Grazing

 - Opportunity: is a combination of favorable circumstances or situations and the absence of barriers that prevent someone from taking an item.

-This may seem entirely too simple but the idea is highly researched and is known as the “Theft Triangle”.
-Knowing and understand this allows an opportunity to correct the problem.
+This may seem entirely too simple, but the idea is highly researched and is known as the “Theft Triangle.”
+Knowing and understanding this allows an opportunity to correct the problem.
 However, YOU will need a team.
 That is where management comes in.

 Grazing and internal theft will continue to be a problem because 1) current offenders have yet to be caught and probably teach their friends how they are doing it, 2) most employees probably understand (and see) that there is no CCTV coverage in certain areas 3) current and future offenders may be emboldened by a lack of supervision, and in that, would obviously feel comfortable in the idea that they will not get caught when the incident is occurring.
 We could even go as far as to say 4) we will never be able to control the motive or desire.

 - This leaves you with the inevitable “increased supervision” aspect.
-This, in an effort to increase the opportunity of catching the offenders while said incidents are occurring or to deter the behavior to begin with.
+This is in an effort to increase the opportunity of catching the offenders while said incidents are occurring or to deter the behavior, to begin with.

 I believe this slight increase in management traffic would greatly impact the internal theft/grazing situations many currently face.
 I do not believe this Procedural Control would present too much of an inconvenience or disruption in operations as it really is only “sticking your head in” into normally neglected areas of your facility several times a shift.

 It should also be noted that this method will not STOP theft.
 It merely reduces the occurrence and provides opportunities for leads in troubled areas.
 I hope these tips help you and provide insight into the things we often forget.